apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 Step 4: Saving the model
 ~~~~~~~~~~~~~~~~~~~~~~~~

-For later usage we can save the trained model.
+For later usage, we can save the trained model.
-We only need to specify the name of our model and the file-path.
+We only need to specify the name of our model and the file path.
 This call stores the weights and biases of our model.

 .. code-block:: python

     FFN_package.save_model(network, '"model/python_FFN/"').compute(verbose=True)

 Full Script
 ~~~~~~~~~~~

 The complete script now can be seen here:

 .. code-block:: python

     import numpy as np
     from systemds.context import SystemDSContext
-    from systemds.operator.algorithm import multiLogReg, multiLogRegPredict, confusionMatrix

     train_count = 32561
     test_count = 16281